Clusterize/UserVoice-XamarinBindings/README.md

-Xamarin bindings for the UserVoice iOS SDK.
+Xamarin bindings for the UserVoice iOS SDK 3.2.1.

 Most of the methods/properties are bound except for those listed below as they are not currently used in [Clusterize](http://clusterize.co).